ASHEVILLE FLY FISHING COMPANY GUIDES

 Guiding is our passion.
 Sure we love catching fish on our days off, but sharing the experience is far more rewarding.
+We are guides and instructors who enjoy helping both beginners and advanced anglers alike.
+Being a professional guide requires a diverse set of skills, not just being able to put people on fish.
+A professional guide is patient under pressure, a teacher and coach to their clients, has excellent work ethic in all situations, has a keen sense of awareness and the ability to adapt to different learning styles, fishing styles and personalities.
+All AFFC guides are endorsed by multiple gear companies which allows us to provide you with the best gear available.
+We are dedicated to giving you the best service you have ever experienced, and to always enjoy as much river experience as possible while putting fish in the net.
 We are problem solvers who enjoy the connections and process just as much as the pull.
 We push each other to be innovative, aware of the fine details and to always anticipate the next move gracefully and with respect.
-Being a professional guide requires a diverse set of skills, not just being able to put people on fish.
-Among the most significant, being a great guide means adapting to and knowing guest’s preferences, sometimes before they do.
-Our goal is to give you the best service you have ever experienced, and to always enjoy as much river experience as possible while putting fish in the net.
-So our first time out with you, we are taking notes on the details that make a difference to you.
+Our first time out with you, we take note of the details that make a difference to you.
 From the moment we meet you onward, we go the extra miles so you are right where you want to be, fishing better and laughing louder.

 All guides are CPR / First Aid Certified and Fully Insured.